 - Safety featuresEmergency SOS via satellite and Car Crash Detection

 - Improved rear camera12MP wide camera takes better low-light snaps

 The Apple iPhone 14 is going to be one of the most popular smartphones over the next year – but does it deserve to be?

-After spending the past few weeks reviewing both the iPhone 14 and the pricier iPhone 14 Pro, it’s clear this is the year the Pro really makes its worth known, picking up the majority of the new upgrades and leaving the regular iPhone 14 left behind.
+After spending the past few months with both the iPhone 14 and the pricier iPhone 14 Pro, it’s clear this is the year the Pro really makes its worth known, picking up the majority of the new upgrades and leaving the regular iPhone 14 left behind.